Headache Management in Primary Care: A Q&A With Dr. Heidi Blume

 Dr. Blume: Reviewing appropriate treatment for acute headache is important; it is crucial to use acute medications like ibuprofen or acetaminophen in the appropriate doses as soon as the child knows it is going to be a severe headache.
 Waiting to take medications until the headache has been severe for hours or underdosing the medication will reduce the likelihood that the medications will be effective.
 However, avoidance of medication overuse should also be discussed.

 A referral for biofeedback may also be a good option.
 We have found that biofeedback therapy is effective for headache management and can be considered when secondary headaches have been excluded.
-We are fortunate to have a terrific biofeedback program here at Seattle Children’s.
-I believe that the biofeedback current practice is to only accept referrals for headache from PCPs if neuroimaging has been done, and I wasn’t completely sure, so I did not go into detail.
+We are fortunate to have a terrific Biofeedback Program here at Seattle Children’s Department of Adolescent Medicine, with providers in Seattle’s (Springbrook Professional Center) and Everett (North Clinic).

 - Headache Relief Guide for Teens, Parents and Providers